CompuTec/computec-docs/docs/processforce/user-guide/item-details/overview.md

 Each Revision in CompuTec ProcessForce has a status that reflects its current lifecycle stage.
 These statuses, defined on the Item Details form, allow for effective control and management of each Revision within the system.
 The available Revision Statuses include:

-- Active (ACT) – Revisions that are fully operational and available for use in Manufacturing Orders.
+- Active (ACT): Revisions that are fully operational and available for use in Manufacturing Orders.
-- Being Phased Out (OUT) – Revisions that are in the process of being phased out and will soon become obsolete.
+- Being Phased Out (OUT): Revisions that are in the process of being phased out and will soon become obsolete.
-- Engineering (ENG) – Revisions undergoing refinement and testing.
+- Engineering (ENG): Revisions undergoing refinement and testing.
-- Obsolete (OBS) – Retired Revisions that are no longer in active use.
+- Obsolete (OBS): Retired Revisions that are no longer in active use.

 :::note
 The validations and restrictions outlined below are applicable starting from **CompuTec ProcessForce version 10.0 R26**.
 Please ensure your system is updated to R26 or later to access these features, as earlier versions may not support these functionalities.